 So far this is really easy, huh?

 Building a web site is really easy once the mystery is removed.
 There are actually several ways to make a website.
-The list below explains the most common methods, followed by my recommendation on the best way to get started making your first web site.
+The list below explains the most common methods, followed by my recommendation on the best way to get started making your first website.

 HTML Editors

 There are two main types of HTML editors, one in which you always work directly in the code; and another that is called WYSIWYG.
 The goofy looking letters, WYSIWYG, are an acronym for What You See Is What You Get.
-That just means you can build a web site without actually looking at the code that lies beneath the visible web page.
+That just means you can build a website without actually looking at the code that lies beneath the visible web page.

 Most HTML editors create code that will render a web page very close to what it will actually look like in a browser.
-That's the good news—the bad news is that the code is often bloated with unnecessary data that will slow your web site's load time down.
+That's the good news—the bad news is that the code is often bloated with unnecessary data that will slow your web page's load time down.
 Load time is simply how long it takes the page to download to the browser.
 The excessive code is also not very search engine friendly, making it harder to get good search engine rankings.

 Some HTML editors also use proprietary code.
 Proprietary code is not based on web standards, so your web pages may not display correctly in some browsers if you use an editor with proprietary code extensions.